zyli93/GEAPR/README.md

 4. Now that `prep_yelp.py` has been changed, redo the doc of it.
 5. Now that `attributes_extractor.py` has been changed, redo the doc of it.
 6. Fix all TODO's in `model.py` and `training.py`.
+7. Add more features on user from business
+8.

 ## Notes